Lenty/SLiCAP_python/docs/userguide/execute.rst

   - A dict with key-value pairs is assigned to **SLiCAPprotos.allResults.ovarTerms**

     - key: Name of the source (*str*)
-    - value: Contributions to the detector-referred variance (*float, sympy.Symbol, symPy.Expr*)
+    - value: Contributions of this source to the detector-referred variance (*float, sympy.Symbol, symPy.Expr*)

   - If a signal source has been defined: